-While every person is different, most people benefit the most by coming weekly at the start of treatment.
-As your health improves and stabilizes, treatments are scheduled less and less frequently.
-Once healthy, the emphasis is on preventive treatment.
+Most people benefit the most by coming weekly at the start of treatment.
+As your health improves and stabilizes, treatments are scheduled less frequently.
+The emphasis shifts to preventive treatment once the health goals are met.
 This means coming seasonally for “tune-up” treatments to help you maintain health and well-being.